tetofonta/homeassistant-docker-deploy/README.md

 ![Deployment Diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/tetofonta/homeassistant-docker-deploy/master/nwstatus.puml)

+## Setup

+  - Change subdomains in nginx config files. _there's a file for each service_
+  - Create env files from templates. _e.g `cd env; for file in *.template; do; cp -v "$file" "$(echo $file | sed 's/.template//')"; done`_
+  - Run.

 ## Known Problems

+  - App releated
     - [ ] iOS app does not work
+    - [ ] MFA not working
+  - User experience releated
     - [ ] users on hass must coincide with authentik
+  - Setup releated
     - [ ] initial setup is required in hass (and needs to be the same as the authentik user)
-  - [ ] apps not added to outpost in authentik
+    - [ ] interactive certbot first run

 ### Notes

 postrges-12 is used because of a bug in upstream libpq for v.14.

+In case of a persisting "initializing" page in homeassistant after the login, try hard reloading/deleting cache.